rsoftone/fortran-training/README.md

 * Install Docker: https://www.docker.com/products/docker-desktop
 * In Computer Management, add your username to the 'docker-users' local group
 * Restart your computer
+* If it does not run on startup, start Docker Desktop
 * Open Powershell
 * Enter command: